Metropole – Hanoi, Vietnam (English Leather Edition)

 Price: € 73.00Add to cart

 The hand bound leather cover makes this a very special vintage collectors edition.
-Only 20 pieces of this edition were produced.
+Only 20 pieces of the 2007 edition were produced.
 They are autographed by the author.

 Welcome to the Grand Hôtel Métropole Palace, as this wonderful hotel has been called on its opening day in 1901.
 Come and see the old colonists as they meet at the Café of the Metropole, sip a Nuoc-Soda and exchange the latest gossip.
 Stroll through the history of exotic Vietnam.
 Encounter Gustave-Émile Dumoutier, the fabled French anti-imperialist who opened the hotel in 1901.
 Meet André Ducamp, Dumoutier’s wealthy partner, who ran the hotel for almost three decades.
 Here the first “moving pictures” were shown, long before Charlie Chaplin and his wife Paulette Goddard arrived in person.